30 English Movies to Teach You How the Language Works

 Learn all the vocabulary in any video with quizzes.
 Swipe left or right to see more examples for the word you’re learning.

 The best part?
 FluentU remembers the vocabulary that you’re learning.
-It recommends examples and videos to you based on the words you’ve already learned.
+It gives you extra practice with difficult words—and reminds you when it’s time to review what you’ve learned.
 You have a truly personalized experience.